SumoLogic/sumologic-documentation/docs/integrations/databases/opentelemetry/mysql-opentelemetry.md

 This will generate a command which can be executed in the machine which needs to get monitored.
 Once executed it will install the Sumo Logic OpenTelemetry Collector agent.

-Select the platform for which you want to install the Sumo OpenTelemetry collector.

 This will generate a command which can be executed in the machine which needs to get monitored.
 Once executed it will install the Sumo Logic OpenTelemetry collector agent.